wcj365/python-packaging/README.md

 # Example to Demonstrate Python Packaging
 This package contains two modules developed for calculating simple descriptive statistics .
-The first module is call centrality which contains two functions: mean and median.
+The first module is called centrality which contains two functions: mean and median.
-The second module dispersion contains four functions: minimum, maximum, variance, and standard deviation.
+The second module is called dispersion which contains four functions: minimum, maximum, variance, and standard deviation.
 - Centrality
     - Mean
     - Median